tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-05-Ins_Backtesting.md

   ![strategy-to-backtest](Images/strategy-to-backtest.png)

-* Oftentimes, backtesting is a functionality already provided by algorithmic trading frameworks such as Quantopian's `zipline` library; however, performing manual backtesting can be just as easy if we understand the steps.
+* Backtesting is commonly implemented using third party libraries like Quantopian's `zipline` library; however, performing manual backtesting can be just as easy if we understand the steps.
 Notice the minimal lines of code to achieve this functionality!

   ![manual-backtesting](Images/manual-backtesting.png)

+Walk students through each step required to implement manual backtesting.
+Highlight the following:

 * First, we will want to set an initial capital allocation for our backtesting simulation.
 More often than not, an arbitrary value of $100,000 is chosen as the starting value.